 Automatic Irrigation System using an Arduino Uno

-Working of the Automatic Irrigation System
+Working of the Smart Irrigation System using Arduino Uno

 Soil Moisture Sensor